-&lt;sup>3 See "Non-GAAP and Other Financial Measures."
+3 See "Non-GAAP and Other Financial Measures."

-&lt;sup>4 Based on independent reserves and resource evaluation by GLJ Ltd. dated February 27, 2023 with an effective date of December 31, 2022.
-Additional disclosure with respect to Alvopetro's reserves and resources as of December 31, 2022 is included in the annual information form which is filed on SEDAR (www.SEDAR.com).
+4 Based on independent reserves and resource evaluation by GLJ Ltd. ("GLJ") dated February 26, 2024 (the "Original December 2023 Reserves") with an effective date of December 31, 2023 ("the GLJ Reserves and Resources Report").
+Additional disclosure with respect to Alvopetro's reserves and resources as of December 31, 2023 is included in the annual information form which is filed on SEDAR+ (www.sedarplus.ca).
 Refer to the section entitled "Oil and Natural Gas Advisories" for additional disclosures regarding oil and natural gas reserves.